SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 The adapters.fasta file in which the adapter sequences are stored that are used during trimming is located in ~/Documents/Software/BBMap/bbmap/resources/adapters.fa.
 Documents that are placed in the shared folder can be seen in both the virtual machine and the host computer.
+For a more detailed explanation of the Virtual Machine layout and how to use the workflow_processing.sh file, see the README file on the desktop of the VM.

 ## Creating a virtual machine from scratch

+This and the following steps are only necessary when creating a virtual machine yourself.
+When you want to use the existing virtual machine where all the software is already installed, only follow step 0.

+To run a program in the command line, you need to specify the entire path to the location where the program is installed.
+An easier way is to add the program to the system path.
+This can be done with the command `setx PATH '/path/to/program'`.
+To check if the program is added to the path, use `echo $PATH$`.

+Some programs requires java to be installed.
+To check if java is installed, run the command 'java -version' in the command line.
+If it is not installed, download and install it from [https://www.java.com/nl/download/](url)

 ### 1. VirtualBox-6.1.4